Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Request Demo

-Benchmarking to a framework provides a standardized approach to organizing cybersecurity operations and management.
+Benchmarking to a framework provides a standardized approach to organizing cyber risk management operations.
 Security and risk teams can use a framework to identify and prioritize cybersecurity risks and establish best practices and controls for mitigating those risks.
-This allows the organization to understand its current cybersecurity posture better, identify gaps and areas for improvement, and develop a roadmap for implementing necessary changes.
+This allows the organization to better understand its current cybersecurity posture, identify gaps and areas for improvement, and develop a roadmap for implementing necessary changes.

-This approach benefits organizations building their cybersecurity program from the ground up.
+This approach benefits organizations that are building their cybersecurity program from the ground up.

 Benchmarking to a framework can also help organizations to measure and track their progress over time.
 By establishing a baseline for cybersecurity performance, organizations can set targets for improvement and measure their success in achieving those targets.
 This enables security teams to demonstrate their commitment to cybersecurity to stakeholders, the Board of Directors, customers, and regulators.